George-Edih/cs1302-ce01/README.md

 **CHECKPOINT**

-1. Assume you are still in the `notes` directory.
-What command can be used to rename `day.txt` to `day1.txt`.
+1. If you are elsewhere, change into the `notes` directory.
+Rename `day.txt` to `day1.txt`.
+Write the command you used in your notes.

 1. Change into the `exercise1` directory.
-What command can be used to copy `day1.txt` to `names.txt` into the `notes` directory?
+Without changing directories, copy `day1.txt` to `names.txt`.
+   Both files should now be contained in `notes`.

 1. Assume you are still in the `exercise1` directory.
 What command(s) can be used to verify that you actually copied the file in the previous question to the desired location?

 1. Change to the `1302` directory.
-What command can be used to copy the entire contents of the `notes` directory directly into the `exercise1` directory?
+Without changing directories, copy the entire contents of the `notes` directory into the `exercise1` directory?
+Write the command you used in your notes.
+Verify that the two text files now exist in both locations.

-1. Now that you have two `.txt` files inside of the `exercise1` directory.
-What single command can be used to delete both of them?
+1. Assume you are still in the `1302` directory.
+What single command both text files in `exercise1`.

 **CHECKPOINT**